oracle-livelabs/database-maa/data-guard/active-data-guard-23c/prepare-host/prepare-host.md

 - Prepare the primary database host
 - Create a connection to the standby database host
 - Prepare the standby database host
+- Copy the TDE wallet and password file

 ## Task 1: Create the connection to the primary database host